 Q: I work at a facility that may benefit from therapy dog visits.
 How can I get NCTD to work with my facility?

 A: Unfortunately, we are only able to add a small number of facilities each year, primarily as other facilities are dropped.
-However, if you would like for your facility to be considered, please complete the New Facility Application form and return it to our Director of Facilities (specified on the Contact Us page).
+However, if you would like for your facility to be considered, please complete the NCTD Facility Application form on the Online Forms page, scan it, and e-mail it to the Director of Facilities as indicated on the form.
+You may also mail it to the address shown on the form.

 Q: What are the requirements for NCTD teams to visit my facility?